beluticona/knapsack-problem-01/README.md

 * [Setup](#setup)

 ## General info
-There are four different solutions for Knapsack Problem 01.
+There are different solutions for Knapsack Problem 01:
 - Brute Force
 - Backtracking
 	- Naive